-In fractures with several large fragments and disruption of the extensor mechanism, cerclage wiring may be used alone, or in combination with lag screw fixation, tension band wiring, or plating.
+In fractures with several large fragments and disruption of the extensor mechanism, cerclage wiring may be used alone, or in combination with lag screw fixation or plating.

 If cerclage wiring is used alone, it must be supplemented with a period of splintage or hinged knee bracing.

 Anatomical reduction of the articular surface is monitored by palpating the joint from inside, as neither inspection nor the x-ray will reveal a minor step off.
 This will require creation of a small arthrotomy.

 Nevertheless, an image intensifier or X-ray should always be available, so that the reduction can be checked in the AP and lateral planes if needed.

 The knee joint and fracture lines must be irrigated and cleared of blood clot and small debris to allow exact reconstruction.

 Reduce the major fracture fragments using a pointed bone reduction forceps or tenaculum.
 Transverse fractures are more easily reduced with the leg in extension and sagittal fractures are more easily reduced with the leg in extension.

 Verify the reduction by palpation of the retropatellar surface if possible.

 Choose a wire of enough strength to withstand the tensile forces generated in the cerclage (1.0 – 1.25 mm diameter).